henzfdev/HC-Player/README.md

 ### Native Windows experience

-HC Player is built with **Win32 and WinUI 3**, with native light/dark themes, Windows media controls, taskbar integration, file associations and a Fluent-style interface designed specifically for modern Windows.
+HC Player is built with **Win32 and WinUI**, with native light/dark themes, Windows media controls, taskbar integration, file associations and a Fluent-style interface designed specifically for modern Windows.

 ### High-quality mpv playback